JohanNorberg/zero_ecs/README.md

 ### Entities

 Entities are a collection of components, they may also be reffered to as archetypes, or bundles, or game objects.
-Not that once "in" the ECS.
+Note that once "in" the ECS.
 An Entity is simply an ID that can be copied.

 In our example, we define an enemy and a player, they both have position and velocity but can be differentiated by their "tag" components.